For New Faculty

 January 16, 2019, 12:00 PM - 2:00 PM, Seelye B8

 Sherrerd Center Director Floyd Cheung will facilitate a discussion of What the Best College Teachers Do by Ken Bain.
 Feel free to bring questions about the book as well as any you may have about teaching in general.
 We believe that all teaching is improvable and that it helps to reflect and share together.
 Doing so early in one's career is crucial for many faculty members.

 Please RSVP by January 9th by emailing firstname.lastname@example.org.
 Please let us know if you have any dietary restrictions and if you need a copy of the book.

 New Faculty Luncheons

 This is a safe space for new faculty members to talk about whatever may be on their minds with one another, the director of the Sherrerd Center and guests who have valuable experience with the topic being discussed.
-Lunch is provided, but please let us know that you're coming at least a few days beforehand by emailing firstname.lastname@example.org.
+Lunch is provided, so please let us know that you're coming at least a few days beforehand by emailing email@example.com.

 No one succeeds alone.
 All of us depend on a network of mentors that evolves according to our career stage.
 As new faculty members, be sure to identify people at Smith and beyond who can support you in areas from professional development and intellectual community to emotional support and accountability for what really matters.
 Fill out the following mentoring map by Kerry Ann Rockquemore of the National Center for Faculty Development and Diversity.
 Feel free to consult with your department or program chair, a member of the Board of Counselors, and/or the director of the Sherrerd Center for assistance, especially in identifying Smith contacts.